 The Pakistani rupee (PKR) reversed losses against the US Dollar and posted gains during intraday trade today.

-The Pakistani rupee was all green during the early hours of intraday trade today with the interbank rate gaining Rs.
-3 to reach 281 by 11 AM.
-By 11:25 AM, it went as low as 284 before marginally rebounding later.
+The Pakistani rupee was initially bearish during the early hours of intraday trade today with the interbank rate losing over Rs.
+1 to reach 284 by 11 AM.
+By 11:25 AM, it went back above 283 and stayed at this level.

 The rupee is still down over Rs.
-52 since its record-breaking single-day drop of Rs.
+50 since its record-breaking single-day drop of Rs.
 25 in the last week of January and has since then played in mostly red due to immense economic pressure.
-As per exchange rate movements witnessed today, the PKR has gained 11 paisas today, noting a small recovery from Monday’s plunge to 284.03.
+As per exchange rate movements witnessed today, the PKR has gained over 43 paisas today, noting its first recovery after three days of discouraging losses.

-The PKR was stable against some of the other major currencies in the interbank market today.
-It gained two paisas against the UAE Dirham (AED), four paisas against the Saudi Riyal (SAR), and 38 paisas against the Australian Dollar (AUD), 90 paisas against the Canadian Dollar (CAD), and Rs.
+The PKR was bullish against all of the other major currencies in the interbank market today.
+It gained 11 paisas against the UAE Dirham (AED), 12 paisas against the Saudi Riyal (SAR), 76 paisas against the Australian Dollar (AUD), 90 paisas against the Canadian Dollar (CAD), and Rs.
 3.48 against the Euro (EUR).

 Moreover, it gained Rs.
 2.07 against the Pound Sterling (GBP) in today’s interbank currency market.